Travel Tips, India

-3) Prefer keeping your wallets, purses, jewelry etc. somewhere safe and accessible.
+3) Prefer keeping your valuables such as wallets, purses, jewelry, somewhere safe and accessible.

 4) Have a quick run to the washroom before boarding the train as clean toilets cannot always be guaranteed.

-1) Passport- Is your passport up to date, please check it for validity and get it renewed if need be.
+1) Passport- Is your passport up to date, please check its validity and get it renewed if required.

 2) Entry visa (or required paperwork)- Kindly check the visa documents for any pending paperwork.

 3) Trip itinerary- Have you received the trip itinerary?
-Kindly go through the itinerary as it would help to prepare for the trip.
+Kindly go through the itinerary as it would help in preparing for the trip.

 4) International health card with immunizations.

-5) Passport pouch- Carry a passport pouch that you can conceal under your clothes to keep your money and necessary documents safe.
+5) Passport pouch- Carry a passport pouch that can be concealed under your clothes to keep your money and necessary documents safe.

 6) Electrolytes- India is a hot and humid country.
 Having electrolytes at hand will keep you hydrated and prevent you from dysentery and dehydration.

-There are several items which come handy while traveling with seniors or children.
+There are several items that come handy while traveling with seniors or children.
 Here are some suggestions for things to put on your packing list.

 1) Medications in the original pill bottle (with the prescription label).
 Do not forget insect repellents and hand sanitizers.

-3) Money belt, to aid them to travel comfortably during outings.
+3) Money belts will help them travel comfortably during outings.